 This clinical block will give students experience with benign and malignant gynecological problems.
-During this two-week rotation, students will join the Benign Gynecology and the Gynecology Oncology teams and assist in caring for emergency room consultations, in-patient consultations from other services, and pre-operative, intra-operative, and postoperative care of Gynecologic surgical cases.
-One week will be spent on the Benign Gynecology service and one week on the Gynecology Oncology service.
+During this rotation, students will join the Benign Gynecology and the Gynecology Oncology teams and assist in caring for emergency room consultations, in-patient consultations from other services, and pre-operative, intra-operative, and postoperative care of Gynecologic surgical cases.
+Some time will be spent on the Benign Gynecology service and some on the Gynecology Oncology service.

 On the Gynecology Oncology service students will attend morning and afternoon rounds as scheduled daily, Tuesday morning Tumor conference, and Chapter Review session on Friday afternoon.